thephez/docs-core/docs/reference/transactions-raw-transaction-format.md

 }
 ```

-For <<glossary:special transactions>> (those using the extraPayload fields), JSON-RPC responses contain a parsed JSON representation of the Transaction Payload.
+For [special transactions](../resources/glossary.md#special-transactions) (those using the extraPayload fields), JSON-RPC responses contain a parsed JSON representation of the Transaction Payload.

 The sample transaction below shows the response for a quorum commitment special transaction: